James Fisher and Sons (FSJ) H2 2025 earnings summary

 Trading for 2026 has started in line with management expectations, with performance expected to be second-half weighted.

-The group targets a medium-term underlying operating profit margin of 10% and ROCE of 15%.
+The group targets a 10% underlying operating profit margin and 15% ROCE in the medium term, aiming to reach these within one to two years.

 Capital investment of GBP 30-35 million planned for 2026; interest rate on borrowings around 8.0%.